 Louis Bouillot Perle d'Aurore Crémant de Bourgogne Rosé Brut NV

 It’s not every year one of these Perle d’Or Rosés comes around but when it does, it’s good.
 This is a lovely Crémant with honeyed and toast flavours alongside summer fruits including red apple and strawberries.
-It has the same, lively effervescence as Champagne and an energetic mousse and would make a wonderful accompaniment to your Salmon en Croute.
+It has the same, lively effervescence as Champagne and an energetic mousse and would make a wonderful accompaniment to your Salmon en Croute.shop now

 Spain’s much-loved sparkling wine, mostly from a tiny pocket of Spain called Catalonia, just north of Barcelona.
 No longer the cheaper alternative to Champagne and Prosecco, Cava is rebuilding its reputation as a real contender in the sparkling field.